Module 8: Handling Deposits – LandlordPass

 Useful Life Depreciation — You Cannot Claim "New for Old"

 When you claim damage against a deposit, the RTB does not award full replacement cost for used items.
-They use "useful life" depreciation — meaning your claim is limited to the remaining value of the item, not what a brand-new replacement costs.
-This is based on RTB Policy Guideline 40.
+They apply "useful life" depreciation — your claim is limited to the remaining value of the item at the time of damage.
+This is based on RTB Policy Guideline 40 (updated February 2025).
+Always check the current guideline table for the most up-to-date figures.

-Interior paint4 yearsIf paint is 3 years old, your claim is limited to roughly 25% of repainting cost.
+Interior paint6 yearsIf paint is 4.5 years old, your claim is limited to roughly 25% of repainting cost.

-Stove / Fridge15 yearsKeep purchase receipts to prove age.
+Stove / Range / Fridge15 yearsKeep purchase receipts to prove age.

-Window blinds8 yearsCosmetic wear is normal; damage from misuse is claimable.
+Window blinds / coverings15 yearsCosmetic wear is normal; damage from misuse is claimable.

-Bathroom fixtures20 yearsCracked toilet or broken faucet from misuse is claimable.
+Toilet20 yearsCracked or broken from misuse is claimable.

 Damage Deduction Statement Builder